bullder/bullder/README.md

 Technical leader
 ----------------

-I’m fluent with PHP including the modern changes.
-SQL databases optimisation is a very usual thing for me.
-I have no friction to participate in improvements related to the frontend parts of project written in javascript.
-I’m familiar with Vue.js and React.
-I used MongoDB and Laravel for my pet projects but MySQL and Symfony is still my main tools for achieving goals.
-Rich experience of testing code in functional and unit way on a different levels.
-Good understanding of service architecture in a modern way (async, queues, microservices).
-I believe that Clean Code is the way to achieve clean and bulletproof solutions.

 * 🌍  I'm based in Dublin
 * ✉️  You can contact me at [garifullin@gmail.com](mailto:garifullin@gmail.com)
 * 🚀  I'm currently working on [Smartbox](http://smartbox.com/fr)